 - teachers from all Victorian school sectors and community language schools

 - staff and students from tertiary education faculties

 - staff of education authorities in Victoria.

-To apply for membership, you can visit the LMERC in person and fill in an application form or you can join online - click on the register button.
+To apply for membership, you can visit the LMERC in person and fill in an application form or contact staff by email.
 You will be issued with a library card for immediate use.
 See: Location and contact details

 |Borrower type||No. of items||Loan period|

 School teachers and staff from tertiary education faculties

 Longer loan periods can be arranged in certain circumstances.
 Please contact library staff for details.